• Skip to primary navigation

 • Add leftover cooked chicken, bacon or pork to your frittata for an extra protein hit.

 • Change the veggies you use.
-Drained tinned sweetcorn, frozen peas or diced peppers all work really well.
+Tinned sweetcorn, frozen peas or diced peppers all work well.

 • Spice it up by adding a chopped red chili.

-• Used dried herbs if you don't have any fresh to hand.
+• Use dried herbs if you don't have any fresh to hand.

 Storage:

-Eat the frittata warm for breakfast, or alternatively, let it cool and then slice into portions.
-Store in the fridge in an air-tight container, or wrapped in clingfilm, for up to 3 days.
+Eat the frittata warm for breakfast, or let it cool and then slice into portions.
+Store in the fridge in an airtight container, or wrapped in clingfilm, for up to 3 days.

 Nutrition: